Muscular Endurance: Definition and Exercises for Sport

 Another benefit is improved exercise efficiency.

-So, earlier we looked at endurance training, what about strength exercises?
-What strength exercises and approaches should you use?

-This depends a lot on the sport or training focus.
+So, earlier we looked at endurance exercise—what about strength training?
+What strength exercises and approaches should you use?… This depends on the sport or training focus.

-As an example, the approach used by a CrossFit athlete would be very different to an ultra runner, or time trial cyclist.
+As an example, the approach used by a CrossFit athlete would be different to an ultra runner, or time trial cyclist.

 The most important factor is to use exercises that are specific to your sport.

 Things to consider:

-- As an example, a runner or cyclist might include the following exercises: calf raises, lunges, squats, deadlifts, resisted knee drives, side planks, front planks and glute bridges.
+As an example, a runner or cyclist might include the following exercises: calf raises, lunges, squats, deadlifts, resisted knee drives, side planks, front planks and glute bridges.

 How many repetitions?